cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ![Creating an application](/tutorials/user-auth-with-auth0/media/creating-an-application.png)

 Inside of your application's settings, the client ID and client secret are keys that we'll provide to our Workers application in order to authenticate with Auth0.
-There are a number of settings and configuration options here, but relevant to this tutorial are the "Allowed Callback URLs" and "Allowed Web Origins" options -- in the "Publish" section of this tutorial, we'll fill in these values with the final deployed URL of our application.
+There are a number of settings and configuration options here, but relevant to this tutorial are the "Allowed Callback URLs" and "Allowed Web Origins" options.
+In the "Publish" section of this tutorial, we'll fill in these values with the final deployed URL of our application.

 ## Generate a new project